 Pertaining to the Plumbing Code took effect on December 31, 1992.
 This ordinance establishes a maximum rate of water flow or discharges for plumbing fixtures and devices in order to promote water conservation.
 These devices include:

 - Faucets (kitchen and bathroom)

 - Hose bibs

-Under the new DWS HET Toilet Replacement Program, the public may choose to replace older qualifying toilets with new, Dual Flush HET toilets.
-The toilet has a dual flush with high-performance gravity 0.8/1.28 gallon per flush (gpf).
+Under the DWS UHET Toilet Replacement Program, the public may choose to replace older qualifying toilets with new, Dual Flush UHET toilets.
+The toilet has a dual flush with high-performance gravity 0.92/1.28 gallon per flush (gpf).
 The toilet bowl is ADA height compliant for residential installations.
-It is a Standard size being 16 ½ inches in Height by 14 inches in Width and 24 inches in Depth.
+It is a Standard size being 16 ½ inches rim Height and 31-1/2” in total Height by 15 inches in Width and 29-3/4” inches in Depth.
 Please measure to ensure that these dimensions work in your bathroom.

-Restrictions apply and toilet replacements are currently only available to single-family residential DWS customers.
+Restrictions apply, please read the Program Rules and Guidelines to see if you qualify.
+The toilet replacements are currently only available to single-family homes, condominium units, apartments, and townhomes that are DWS customers.

 Qualifying for a UHET Replacement

 Submit an application.
-Selected participants will be notified via email within 1 to 2 weeks of submitting their online application.
+Selected participants will be notified via email within 2-4 weeks of submitting their online application.